BlackOclock/FormBook-SnakeKeylogger-Analysis/readme.md

 ![VirusTotal](images/172.253.63.95-link.png)

-**Result of thats link is 2/93 security vendors flagged this domain as malicious**
+**Result of that's link is 2/93 security vendors flagged this domain as malicious**

 **"IPs are clean, domains are malicious.
 This indicates an IP rotation strategy: So the attacker is changing IPs, not the domain. "**